buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcTransportElement.md

 ### Object Typing

-IfcTransportElement defines the occuurence of any transportation device, common information about transportation device types (or styles) is handled by IfcTransportElementType.
+IfcTransportElement defines the occurrence of any transportation device, common information about transportation device types (or styles) is handled by IfcTransportElementType.
 The IfcTransportElementType (if present) may establish the common type name, usage (or predefined) type, common material layer set, common set of properties and common shape representations (using IfcRepresentationMap).
 The IfcTransportElementType is attached using the _IfcRelDefinesByType.RelatingType_ objectified relationship and is accessible by the inverse _<font color="#0000FF">IsTypedBy</font>_ attribute.

 If no IfcTransportElementType is attached (i.e. if only occurrence information is given) the PredefinedType should be provided.
 If set to .USERDEFINED. a user defined value can be provided by the ObjectType attribute.